japerry911/Ruby_CLI_App_Project1/README.md

 Everyone interacting in the project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 #### Disclaimer
 Ruby CLI Hangman is a personal student project and as such is intended solely for educational purposes.
-The authors have made efforts to follow fair use guidelines in my use of all material under copyright.
+The authors have made efforts to follow fair use guidelines in their use of all material under copyright.